yext/visual-editor/src/components/puck/registry/README.md

 ## Requirements for components

-- Do not use .ts or .tsx imports
+- Do not use .ts or .tsx imports because of the starter's tsconfig
+- Default package imports should be avoided because of the starter's tsconfig
 - Imports from the @yext/visual-editor package must have a local path that is captured by the `IMPORT_PATTERN` in `build-registry.ts`